-A carbon sink is an ecosystem that captures carbon from the atmosphere via photosynthesis and holds it-first in living plants and, as those plants die and decay, stores it underground.
+A carbon sink is an ecosystem that captures carbon from the atmosphere via photosynthesis and holds it-first in living plants and, as those plants die and decay, carbon is stored in soils.

 When we think of carbon sinks, we typically think of forests...but what about coastal ecosystems?
-Tidal marshes, seagrass beds, and tidal forests are exceptionally efficient at absorbing and storing carbon (aka "Blue Carbon").
+Tidal marshes, seagrass beds, and tidal forests are exceptionally efficient at absorbing and storing carbon.
+We call the carbon stored by coastal ecosystems "blue carbon."

 Researchers found that the average carbon stored in a coastal ecosystem in the PNW is higher than in other ecosystems of the US and other parts of the world.
 Marsh carbon stocks are twice the global average compared to other ecosystems.
+These coastal soils store 10x the carbon compared to forests per acre.